shahriarHasan09/PlatoonSAFE/README.md

 <img width="495" alt="run_configs" src="https://user-images.githubusercontent.com/93597343/192091080-b2c22058-fd44-48a1-849c-f47fecd918d1.png">

-Different `configs` represent different simulation scenarios.
+Different `configs` specified in the [RTM-CEB-ML.ini](examples/human/RTM-CEB-ML.ini) represent different simulation scenarios.
 A short description of different `configs` is given below:

 https://github.com/shahriarHasan09/PlatoonSAFE/blob/91788a2d884f27088104feb1d094843b7fd0f70c/examples/human/RTM-CEB-ML.ini#L1-L416

 - `Config sinusoidal-RTM` The platoon cruises in a sinusoidal fashion until the `sim-time-limit` is reached, and the platooning vehicles switch between the controllers and/or adjusts gap following the contracts in RTM module.
 - `Config RTM-CEBP` The platoon cruises in a sinusoidal fashion using the RTM and performs emergency braking at `40 s` into the simulation time using the CEBP braking strategy [(Bergenhem et al., 2018)](https://link.springer.com/chapter/10.1007/978-3-030-03424-5_26).
--
+You can specify the `DENMInterval` and whether the DENMs should be relayed by the mid vehicle in the platoon by defining the `isRelayEnabled` parameter.
+- `Config RTM-AEB` The RTM is enabled during platoon cruising in a sinusoidal fashion, and the platoon performs emrgency braking using the AEB strategy.
+The vehicles perform soft deceleration at a rate specified in the `softDecelRate` parameter.
+- `Config RTM-GD` The platoon cruises using the RTM and emrgency braking is performed using the Gradual Deceleration strategy [(Zheng et al., 2014)](https://ieeexplore.ieee.org/document/6766244).
+- `Config RTM-SB` RTM is used during platoon cruising and Synchronized Braking [(Hasan et al., 2019)](https://ieeexplore.ieee.org/document/8891254) is used during emergency braking. $\tau_{wait}$

 Emergency Braking Strategies' Parameters
 ----------------------------------------